Bankruptcy FAQs

 How Can I Get A Copy of My Credit Report?

-Once you have your first report, return and repeat with another credit bureau.
-If you are stuck and can’t get a bureau’s report, try another one.
-If you do not have access to the internet you may call toll free 1-877-332-8228 and your reports will be mailed to you.
+Once you have your first report, come back and repeat the process with another credit bureau.
+If you get stuck and can’t get a report from one bureau, try another.
+If you don’t have internet access, you can call toll-free at 1-877-332-8228, and your reports will be mailed to you.

 How Do I Protect My Home and Other Assets?

-The best way to protect your home and/or other assets is to have adequate income and make all payments on time.
-It is also important to have adequate savings, and full insurance to cover unanticipated problems.
-Unfortunately, real life doesn’t go so perfectly – we are human.
-Sometimes, despite our best efforts, things go awry.
-If you find yourself with insurmountable debt and the sense that you are sinking even though you are doing everything you can, then filing bankruptcy is a good option for you to consider.
+The best way to protect your home and other assets is to have a steady income and make all your payments on time.
+It’s also important to have some savings and full insurance to cover unexpected problems.
+But let’s be real—life doesn’t always go as planned.
+We’re human, and sometimes, despite our best efforts, things go wrong.
+If you’re drowning in debt and feel like you’re sinking no matter what you do, filing for bankruptcy might be a good option to consider.

 What are bankruptcy exemptions, and how do I plan for them?

-The bankruptcy laws are not designed to strip away everything you own.
-Claiming an exemption protects a certain amount of assets, keeping them safe during bankruptcy.
-Exemptions are treated differently in Chapter 7 and Chapter 13 Bankruptcy.
-The property is excluded from the bankruptcy by way of exempting its value from your available assets thereby protecting the property from liquidation to be used to pay towards your debt.
+Bankruptcy laws aren’t designed to take away everything you own.
+By claiming exemptions, you can protect certain assets and keep them safe during bankruptcy.
+Exemptions work differently in Chapter 7 and Chapter 13 bankruptcy.
+They exclude the value of your property from your available assets, protecting it from being sold to pay off your debt.

-Working with a knowledgeable attorney such as Jennie Patton will help you plan for the exemptions you need to protect your property.
-Whether you file for a Chapter 7 or Chapter 13 bankruptcy will also depend on the type and value of the assets you need or want to protect.
+Working with a knowledgeable attorney like Jennie Patton can help you plan the exemptions you need to protect your property.
+Whether you file for Chapter 7 or Chapter 13 bankruptcy will depend on the type and value of the assets you want to protect.

-There are limits to the amounts that can exempted based on state and federal bankruptcy laws.
-Therefore, it is best that you discuss these options with an attorney.
+There are limits to the amounts that can be exempted based on state and federal bankruptcy laws, so it’s best to discuss these options with an attorney.

-With proper planning, most people are able to exempt most if not all of their assets when filing for bankruptcy.
-It is important to be honest when disclosing property that you own.
-Odds are likely that you will be able to protect all of your property.
-Hiding real estate or other assets is fraud and comes with serious consequences.
+With proper planning, most people can exempt most, if not all, of their assets when filing for bankruptcy.
+It’s important to be honest about the property you own.
+Chances are, you’ll be able to protect all of it.
+Hiding real estate or other assets is considered fraud and has serious consequences.
 Contact a qualified professional to discuss how you can protect your property during bankruptcy.
-Jennie Patton’s attention to detail will help ensure that your assets are protected during bankruptcy.
+Jennie Patton’s attention to detail will help ensure your assets are protected.
 Most people who file with Ms. Patton keep everything they own.

 How Does Home Foreclosure Work?